lrhm/cifar-classification/README.md

-# cifar-classification
+# Cifar classification with Maté
 A simple cifar classification task with 30 ViTs and CNNs.
 All the ViT models are sourced from [lucidrains vit-pytorch](https://github.com/lucidrains/vit-pytorch) repository.

 # Getting started
-First, install the dev version of Mate from lightning branch [link](https://github.com/ilex-paraguariensis/yerbamate/tree/lightning).
+First, install the dev version of Maté from lightning branch [link](https://github.com/ilex-paraguariensis/yerbamate/tree/lightning).

 Then, install the dependencies:
 ```bash